Getting Pregnant With Unicornuate Uterus

 A unicornuate uterus is caused due to an abnormal müllerian duct or paired duct of the embryo.
-This is congenital i.e. women are born with it.
+It is a congenital condition, i.e. women are born with it.

-This condition can be asymptomatic when there is a hemi-uterus with a small cavity and a functional endometrium.
-It is asymptomatic because the cavity forms a connection with the uterus and the vagina and drains out the menstrual fluid.
+There could be no symptoms when there is a hemi-uterus with a small cavity and a functional endometrium.
+It is asymptomatic because the cavity forms a connection with the uterus and the vagina, and drains out the menstrual fluid.
 So, there is no abdominal/pelvic pain or discomfort.
-This occurs in 65% of women and the condition may remain totally undetected till the woman faces difficulty in conceiving.
+This occurs in 65% of women, and the condition may remain undetected until the woman faces difficulty in conceiving.
 In such cases, unicornuate uterus treatment becomes delayed.

-But in many cases the horn does not connect to the uterine cavity, resulting in these symptoms:
+But, in many cases the horn does not connect to the uterine cavity, resulting in the following symptoms:

-- Chronic pelvic or period-time abdominal pain: This can occur in cases where the functioning horn is solid and isolated from the rest of the uterus.
+- Chronic Pelvic or Period-Related Abdominal Pain: This can occur in cases where the functioning horn is solid and isolated from the rest of the uterus.
 The pain occurs because of a build-up of menstrual fluid that cannot drain out through the vagina.